 ■ Click the name of the ruler at the top left side of the Edit window (Bars:Beats, Minutes:Seconds, Samples, Time Code, or Feet.Frames).

 Setting a Tempo

-You can set the tempo for your session using Tempo Events, or using the MIDI tempo controls in the expanded Transport window.
+You can set the tempo for your session by using the Song Start Marker, located in the Tempo Ruler.